gemc/sci-g/examples/flux_detector/README.md

 The root file contains ntuples with true information and digitized output.

+The dosimeter digitization includes a `nielWeight` variable that is the radiation dose in units of NIEL (Non-Ionizing Energy Loss).

 ### Notes

-- the target does not have custom assigned properties: a `cad` json file is not present in the target_cad directory.
-- the custom scintillator material is created using the dedicated `materials.py` script.
+- the cell and dosimeter geometry is created using the dedicated `geometry.py` script.

 ### Author(s)
 [M. Ungaro](https://maureeungaro.github.io/home/) [:email:](mailto:ungaro@jlab.org) [:octocat:](https://github.com/maureeungaro)